Chart Color Schemes

 Infrastructure

-Torrensville has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally
+Torrensville has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified seven projects potentially affecting this region.
-Notable projects include Southwark Grounds (Thebarton Technology Hub), Henley Beach Road Visioning Project, North-South Corridor, and Southwark Grounds.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects likely to affect this region.
+Notable projects include Southwark Grounds, Henley Beach Road Visioning Project, North South Corridor, and Southwark Grounds.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.